nickdrones/Python-Facial-Detection/README.md

 ### Simple Python + OpenCV Facial Detection

-This code uses a cascade to perform facial tracking efficiently and quickly.
+This code uses the cascade file (provided by OpenCV) to perform facial tracking efficiently and quickly.
 It uses the OpenCV library and currently creates a box around the face in real time.

 #### Required